justbldwn/gcp-backup-exercise/README.md

 Script to backup a table in BigQuery to Cloud Storage.

 ### Google Cloud Storage
 Used as a data storage location for any tables that are backed up from BigQuery.
 The GCS bucket **will be in the same project as the BigQuery table**, and will also sit in the same region.
 Because Cloud Storage is immutable, this can ensure the backup data cannot be altered.
+If needed, a retention policy can be added to the bucket/path to clean out old backups.

 ### Google Cloud Logging
 #### Purpose:
 Used to collect and centralize success & failure logs for each step of the workflow.

 #### Usage:
-Called in each Cloud Function script
+Called in each Cloud Function script to output information about what is occuring within the worfklow.
+Cloud Logging is also linked to Cloud Scheduler so Cloud Scheduler can send an email notification on a job failure.